 Students may petition to declare the cognitive science major once they have completed the lower-division requirements.
 Students admitted to the major must have a 2.80 grade-point average (GPA) in the lower-division requirements, and all requirements to declare must be passed with a C or better and no course taken P/NP.
-Transfer students may substitute equivalent courses from other institutions.

 The cognitive science major is intended for students wishing to enter doctor of philosophy (Ph.D.) programs in cognitive psychology, cognitive science, or cognitive neuroscience to pursue careers in research; enter the field of public health, for example, to work with individuals with neurological disorders and learning disabilities; or to enter the technology-related fields such as human-computer interface design or human factors research; or pursue other related careers.